microsoft/powerbi-powershell/src/Modules/OnPremisesDataGateway/Commands.OnPremisesDataGateway/help/Set-OnPremisesDataGatewayInstaller.md

 ```

 ### -PrincipalObjectIds
-List of users to modify permissions.
+List of Azure Active Directory (AAD) principal object IDs (i.e. user IDs) that can configure gateways on the tenant.

 ```yaml
 Type: String[]